-Made to measure often gets confused with bespoke tailoring and vice versa.
-We take an in depth look into them both, so that you can see just how different they really are and that when you’re making a decision on which to choose, you’ll be well informed.
+Made to measure tailoring often gets confused with bespoke tailoring and vice versa.
+We take an in depth look into the two styles of tailoring, so that you can see just how different they really are and when you’re making a decision on which to choose, you’ll be well informed.

 What made to measure tailoring is in short

 In short, made to measure suit is an upgrade from ready to wear, where the choice of fabric, lining and design is all yours.
 For some, made to measure tailoring comes as a good choice made when nothing off the peg ever really fits properly, nor looks good.
 Understanding that time and the measuring tape is better handed to someone with experience and expertise to ensure that the clothes you buy will fit you much better than those ‘off the peg’.
 If you’re not a standard height or shape, then you’ll likely be better suited to choosing a made to measure suit (Pardon the pun)

 A Made to measure suit is initially created by a computer from a pre-made block.
 It is then stitched together by a sewing machine, with some but very little hand finishing.
 Enabling you to get a better fit with your own choice of design and fabric from a wide range of options.
 Made to measure suits take around 48 hours to make from start to finish with a 4-6 week turnaround time.

 A Bespoke suit is for those who want an immaculate fit that is only wearable by the individual.
 A bespoke suit is hand crafted and offers a weightlessness that bespoke can only create.
 A bespoke suit is cut from scratch by a highly skilled tailor with years of experience.
 No computers are used and you have a paper pattern created exclusively for you, which is then marked out onto your chosen ‘bespoken’ fabric and then made into your suit.

 We’ve broken each process down for both made to measure and bespoke into the various elements from the original appointment, to the fitting process to after care so you can see the true differences between them both.